UNIwise/parrot/README.md

 # Features

--   **Cache choices**: Parrot support comes with a Filesystem and Redis cache choice to facilitate single app deployment and highly distributed deployments.
+-   **Cache choices**: Parrot comes with a Filesystem and Redis cache to facilitate single app deployments and highly distributed deployments.
 -   **OpenAPI**: The Parrot API has been documented in OpenAPI specification which can be found in the [doc/](/docs) directory.
 -   _..._